-8.3 COMMUNITY VIEWS

-• Generally all participants agreed with the proposed project and positive opinions were found about the project.
-The participants had the opinion that the proposed project is a developmental project and it will help in fulfilling their future energy requirements.

-GEMS0097EIA14 Public Consultation 8-1

-- The participants also emphasized on the communication of work schedule, prior to start construction activities in order to make them aware and prepared. - The participants emphasized to take measure and action in order to avoid environmental pollution, specially the concrete waste and other solid waste should not be left and cleared immediately after construction activity;
+- Generally all participants agreed with the proposed project and positive opinions were found about the project.
+The participants had the opinion that the proposed project is a developmental project and it will help in fulfilling their future energy requirements. - The participants had some concerns related to temporary roads and streets disturbance due to the excavation work in the project area and wanted to complete the project as quick as possible; - The participants also emphasized on the communication of work schedule, prior to start construction activities in order to make them aware and prepared. - The participants emphasized to take measures and actions in order to avoid environmental pollution, specially the concrete waste and other solid waste should not be left and cleared immediately after construction activity; - The participants also asked for job opportunity in the proposed project - All the participants wished that the project will be completed on time and the operational phase will start as soon as possible to overcome the energy shortages of the area. - The participants also emphasized on the point that during operation, the transmission line should be monitored and complains of consumers should be entertained and the problems should be withdrawn immediately by K-electric.

-8.4 OTHER STAKEHOLDERS
+8.3 OTHER STAKEHOLDERS

-After conducting meetings with the local communities and gathering their concerns and suggestions, it was necessary to share the project information with other stack holders like local private and government organizations and departments, as well as other institution, in order to communicate the community views and to consider their concerns about the proposed project.
+After conducting meetings with the local communities and gathering their concerns and suggestions, it was necessary to share the project information with other stake holders like local private and government organizations and departments, as well as other institution, in order to communicate the community views and to consider their concerns about the proposed project.
 All the stakeholders were given maximum project information verbally and were shown map of the transmission line route in detail.
 Their concerns and suggestions were heard which are reproduced below.